HEERA ALAYA

 What was it about Ajeetji that convinced you to join Guria?

-SM: His [Ajeet Singh] passion and craziness are extraordinary, and I joined Guria thanks to his drive, commitment and sincerity with which he serves humanity.
+SM: His [Ajeet Singh] passion and craziness are extraordinary.
+I decided to join Guria because of his unwavering drive, commitment, and the sincerity with which he serves humanity.

 Ajeetji, you are fortunate to have found Manjuji, who is on your wavelength.